edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedUsers.md

-# Getting Started - Users
+# Getting Started with Docker

 ## Introduction